 Being charged with any crime is a stressful and upsetting experience, especially when the allegations involve homicide.
-While all homicide charges are extremely serious and demand immediate attention from a highly experienced criminal defense attorney, it’s also important to distinguish between the three different types of criminal homicide which are established by New Jersey law: murder, manslaughter, and death by auto.
+While all homicide charges are extremely serious and demand immediate attention from a highly experienced criminal defense attorney in Cape May, it’s also important to distinguish between the three different types of criminal homicide which are established by New Jersey law: murder, manslaughter, and death by auto.
 Each of these crimes has a different legal definition, and will result in different penalties if the defendant is convicted.
 In some instances, it is possible to have murder charges reduced to manslaughter.

 When is Homicide Charged as Murder?